 The Circle works beautifully as part of a beach day, adding cultural and culinary dimension to a Lido Key visit.
 It also stands alone as a destination, with enough dining and retail to fill an afternoon or evening.

-For the complete Sarasota experience, St. Armands Circle is essential.
+For the complete Sarasota experience--including all the best things to do in Sarasota--St. Armands Circle is essential.
 Stroll the statuary, browse the boutiques, dine at a courtyard table, and discover why this has been a Gulf Coast destination for nearly a century.

 Welcome to St. Armands.
 The Circle awaits.